micahlmartin/nuts/README.md

 ## Actions

 Actions are simple single purpose objects that act in some way on one or more models.
 They are used to encapsulate business logic.
-The convention is to keep the file names proper cased.
+The convention is to keep the file names camelcased.
 This makes it easy to access them in a consistent way like `Nuts.actions.MyAction`;

 They take the following format: